 By far the most popular activity in the area is the glacier/wildlife cruise into the heart of Kenai Fjords National Park.
 Look for the abundant wildlife that can be observed including whales- orcas and humpbacks, sea otters, endangered Stellar sea lions, Dall porpoises, and colonies of nesting sea birds- including Puffins, cormorants, Oyster Catchers, and Bald Eagles to name a few.
 On the way you’ll visit an active tidewater glacier and watch and listen for falling ice.
 This is one of Alaska’s premier wildlife and glacier viewing trips and we highly recommend it! $144, $72 Age to 11.

 Dog Sledding- Fly out to a glacier for a ride with a team of sled dogs.
 Breathtaking scenery of Resurrection Bay treats you during the entire helicopter ride to the Godwin Glacier; upon landing you will find over 80 dogs waiting to take you for a ride.
-Your guide will explain the history of the legendary Iditarod Sled Dog Race and the fundamentals of dog sledding and then off you go with a dog team across the glacier. $419.
+Your guide will explain the history of the legendary Iditarod Sled Dog Race and the fundamentals of dog sledding and then off you go with a dog team across the glacier. $450 adult, $420 child.

 Alaska Sea Life Center- Visit a world class marine research facility.
 The many exhibits at the Alaska Sea Life Center immerse visitors in marine ecosystems and provide opportunities to watch animals in naturalistic habitats as well as research settings.
 This is a great ½ day activity. $20 Ages to 11 $10.

-We will depart Seward in the afternoon for our final scenic drive to Anchorage and will arrive by 5:00-5:30 pm and will bring you to the Anchorage location of your choice.
+Casual drive to Anchorage with plenty of time for sightseeing and day hikes including a stop at Portage Glacier for a short hike to Byron Glacier.
+We will arrive in Anchorage by 5:00-5:30 pm and will bring you to the Anchorage location of your choice.

 We believe that our trips are outstanding, but we don’t expect